MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4049.md

 }
 ```

 The second module generates an object file containing a forward declaration to the function exported in the first module, along with a call to this function inside the `main` function.
 Linking this module with the first module will generate LNK4049.
-Removing the `__declspec(dllimport)` declaration will resolve the warning.
+Remove the `__declspec(dllimport)` modifier from the declaration to resolve the warning.

 ```cpp
 // LNK4049b.cpp